Our Upcoming Events

 How Do Measure B and Vehicle Registration Fee (VRF) Funds Help Oakland?

-- Oakland receives approximately $10 million each year to maintain our local street and roads.
-These funds help Oakland repave streets, fill pot holes and repair sidewalks, install and maintain traffic signals, streets signs and street lights and address traffic safety issues.
+- Oakland receives approximately $10 million every year to maintain our local streets and roads.
+These funds help Oakland repave streets, fill pot holes and repair sidewalks; install and maintain traffic signals, streets signs and street lights; and address neighborhood traffic safety issues and traffic safety near schools.

 - Oakland receives another approximately $1 million each year specifically for bicycle and pedestrian safety projects.
-Oakland City Council adopted a priority list of projects for Fiscal Years 2009-2013.
-The list allocates 65% of these funds to pedestrian safety projects and 35% to bicycle projects.
-Projects include new pedestrian signals and design and installation bicycle lanes, racks and other facilities.
+Projects include new pedestrian signals, and design and installation bicycle lanes, racks and other facilities.

 - Oakland receives approximately $1 million in paratransit dollars to assist seniors and people with mobility impairments.